 18. The hiring manager does not give eager or enthusiastic answers to your post-interview questions.

-Example: As is expected, when the interview comes to a close, you are given the opportunity to ask some questions.
-The hiring manager may ask you if you have any questions, or they may just sort of… sit there.
+Example: As is expected, when the interview comes to a close, you can ask some questions.
+The hiring manager may ask you if you have any questions, or they may sort of… sit there.
 You may ask important questions such as “What are the opportunities for growth here?” or “What are the benefits like here?”
 The hiring manager appears deadpan and does not give enthusiastic or thought-out answers.
-This could mean that the interview session did not go well and the interviewer does not plan on calling you back.
+This could mean that the interview session did not go well, and the interviewer does not plan on calling you back.